-These exclusive textiles are produced without machines at a human pace.
-Behind each product are several artisans working for weeks, using heritage techniques to complete the process.
+Our unique pieces are produced without machines, at a human pace.
+Behind each product are several artisans working for weeks, using traditional techniques to complete the process.
+Every piece we craft is 100% handmade.
+The production is fascinating, as each weave carries the trace, culture, and heritage of its community, resulting in high-quality and original pieces.

 Nahualá is a small village located in the highlands of Guatemala.
 The K'iche women artisans preserve their heritage by weaving their traditional garb and speaking their Maya language.
 The graphic motifs utilized in their textiles represent the sky and stars and focus on illustrating the strength of women.
 We have partnered with a local design studio to ensure Fair-Trade practices within their cooperative.